The Children’s Aid Society Cannot Unilaterally Move A Child Into What Amounts to a New Custody Arrangement

 The court was sensitive about becoming overly involved in decision making of the CAS, and it noted several competing lines of authority on the limits of judicial jurisdiction to delegate in such matters.
 However, the court ultimately ruled that judicial approval must be granted before a child is moved into what amounts to a new custody arrangement, therefore placing some limits on “access at the discretion of the society.”

 Decisions regarding custody and access of children can be some of the most important to make during a separation or divorce, and can impact other areas of separation including the division of property, where the parents live, or more.
 Custody decisions can have significant impacts on the obligations of parents.
-Contact Arbesman Hamilton LLP by phone at 416-481-5604 or online to schedule a consultation on custody or other family law issues.
+Contact NULaw by phone at 416-481-5604 or online to schedule a consultation on custody or other family law issues.